 If you’re especially interested in the Sicán culture, or if you’re planning a visit to the Bosque de Pómac Historical Sanctuary, then a trip to the Museo Nacional Sicán is a good idea.
 Otherwise, you’ll see a number of Sicán artifacts in the Brüning and Tumbas Reales museums, making the trip to Ferreñafe unnecessary.

-If you’re going to the Huaca Rajada (Señor de Sipán) archeological site, you might as well have a quick walk around the Museo de Sitio de Huaca Rajada-Sipán.
+If you’re going to the Huaca Rajada (Señor de Sipán) archaeological site, you might as well have a quick walk around the Museo de Sitio de Huaca Rajada-Sipán.
 It’s interesting enough and has a decent collection, but it’s no substitute for Brüning or Tumbas Reales.